Kerala House: Structure

 The guest house in Kerala House consists of two Blocks.
-The Main Block part of the annex building having 33 rooms, including the three VIP Suits and Additional Block having 30 rooms mainly used for families of officials and staff of Kerala House.
-Rooms are allotted to visiting MPs, MLAs, Government officials on duty, Judges and Judicial officials etc. In some cases rooms are also allotted to private individuals, based on government directives or proper references.
+The Main Block, part of the annex building, has 33 rooms, including the three VIP Suites.
+There are 30 additional rooms mainly used for families of officials and staff.
+Rooms are allotted to visiting MPs, MLAs, government officials on duty, judges and judicial officials, etc. In some cases, rooms are also allotted to private individuals, based on government directives or proper references.

 The historic Cochin House has been renovated to restore its classic beauty.
-The palace has been exclusively reserved accommodating Governor of Kerala, Ministers and VIPs of higher protocol ranking.
-The Palace features 7 suites and 3 rooms apart from 2 security quarters.
+The palace has been exclusively reserved for the accommodation of the Governor of Kerala, Ministers, and VIPs.
+The Palace features 7 suites and 3 rooms in addition to 2 security quarters.

-Apart from this a 48 bed Dormitory is available at Travancore House complex.
-Travancore House features a cultural museum, office of Kerala tourism and reception facility for tourists, a state hall accommodating 100 guests and an amphitheater for 250 delegates.
+There is a 48-bed-dormitory available at Travancore House.
+Travancore House features a cultural museum, office of Kerala Tourism, and reception facility for tourists, a state hall accommodating 100 guests, and an amphitheatre that can accommodate 250 persons.

 Guest House Canteen

-The GH Canteen- Samrudhi serves traditional Kerala cuisines to all its residents and outsiders.
-The canteen also serves other cuisines and prepare as per order, apart from buffet.
-The canteen serves both vegetarian and non vegetarian preparations.
+The canteen, Samrudhi, serves traditional Kerala cuisine to all its residents and outsiders.
+The canteen features both vegetarian and non-vegetarian preparations.

 Other facilities

-The Guest House offers 24-hour house-keeping and room service facility, a medical clinic with resident doctor, a state-of-the-art Conference room & media room, a Business center, Steward and laundry services, in addition to a Tourist reception center and Travel desk.
+The Guest House offers 24-hour housekeeping and room service facility, a medical clinic with resident doctor, a state-of-the-art Conference room & media room, a Business Center, Steward and laundry services, in addition to a Tourist reception center and Travel desk.